Super123qew/Final-project-passion-30/PSEUDOCODE.md

 ## GameController Local Script

-- Retrieves necessary game services'
+- Retrieves necessary game services
 - Sets up references for the player camera and GUI among other things
 - Multiple variables are created here stating conditions for player I.E limiting 10 towers for the player
 - Mouse ray cast is used for tower placement determining where it can be spawned